pramitpal/OpenSource_Physical_Design/README.md

   6. Verification - Different checks are performed to ensure the correctness of the characterization

 # Day 3 - Design library cell using Magic Layout and ngspice characterization
-  Every Design is represented by equivalent cell design.
-All the standard cell designs are available in the Cell Library.
-A fully custom cell design that meets all rules can be added to the library.
-To begin with, a CMOS Inverter is designed in Magic Layout Tool and analysis is carried out using NGSPICE tool.
+  Each Design has an equivalent cell design.
+The Cell Library includes all of the standard cell designs.
+A completely unique cell design that complies with all of the rules can be added to the library.
+To begin, a CMOS inverter is designed in Magic Layout Tool and analysed with NGSPICE.

  ## CMOS Inverter Design using Magic
-  The inverter design is done using Magic Layout Tool.
-It takes the technology file as an input (`sky130A.tech` in this case).
-Magic tool provide a very easy to use interface to design various layers of the layout.
-It also has an in-built DRC check fetaure.
+  Magic Layout Tool is used to design the inverter.
+It accepts the technology file ('sky130A.tech' in this case) as input.
+The Magic tool provides a very simple interface for designing various layers of the layout.
+It also includes a DRC check fetaure.
-  The snippet below shows a layout for CMOS Inverter with and without design rule violations.
+The snippet below depicts a CMOS inverter layout with and without design rule violations.

   <table border="0">
   <tr>